eshangark/Arduino-Projects/README.md

 - The Arduino code (`Morse_Code_Translator_4.ino`)
 - A detailed `README.md` explaining the components used, wiring connections, how the code works, and how to input Morse code for translation.

+### Project 5 - Timer Display with Active Buzzer
+**Folder**: `Timer Display Active Buzzer`
+In this project, you’ll create a countdown timer with minute and second adjustments using three buttons.
+The time is displayed on an I2C LCD display.
+An active buzzer is used to signal when the timer reaches zero, and the display shows a “Timer Over!” message.
+The project includes:
+- The Arduino code (`Timer_Display_Active_5.ino`)
+- A detailed `README.md` explaining the components used, wiring connections, how the code works, and how to control the timer and buzzer.

+### Project 6 - Timer Display with Passive Buzzer
+**Folder**: `Timer Display Passive Buzzer`
+This project is similar to the Timer Display with Active Buzzer but replaces the active buzzer with a passive buzzer.
+The passive buzzer plays a melody when the timer reaches zero.
+The project includes:
+- The Arduino code (`Timer_Display_Passive_6.ino`)
+- A detailed `README.md` explaining the components used, wiring connections, how the code works, and how the passive buzzer creates a melody when the timer ends.